scottpetrovic/krita-org-hugo/content/en/posts/2019/interview-with-haris-mujkic.md

 ### What was your first impression?

-I started using Krita just as a “helper” tool.
+I started using Krita just as a "helper" tool.
 After a couple of weeks of getting used to it and learning what it can do, I decided to replace Photoshop.

 Krita is since then my main tool for all digital painting related: concept art, texture painting, promotional art and freelance/commissions.